blackviking27/CTFs/TryHackMe/For Buisness Reason/For_buisness_reason_writeup.md

 Run this command to look for ports
 ##### ./nc -zv {IP} {PORTS}

-Scan an ip for a common ports.
+Scan ips for common ports.
 We can see that only 172.18.0.1 has port 22 open.
 We can also see that ssh is not available for the reverse shell.
 So now we will use chisel, download he binary [here](https://github.com/jpillora/chisel/releases/tag/v1.7.6).
 Download the .gzip file and extract it to get the binary.
 We will use chisel for port forwarding, read more about it [here](https://0xdf.gitlab.io/2020/08/10/tunneling-with-chisel-and-ssf-update.html)

 On the attacking machine i.e your own machine, run the following command